Joseph McKean (academic)

 Joseph McKean (19 April 1776 – 17 March 1818) was the second holder of the Boylston Professorship of Rhetoric and Oratory at Harvard University.
 He was also the seventh librarian of the Massachusetts Historical Society, occupying that position from October 1809, to April, 1812.
 It was during this time that he created the first catalog of the Boston Athenæum.

 Biography

 McKean's family immigrated from Glasgow, Scotland, in 1763.
-McKean prepared for the university at Phillips Andover Academy and entered Harvard College in 1790 at fourteen.
+McKean prepared for the university at Phillips Academy in Andover and entered Harvard College in 1790 at fourteen.
 Legend has it that it was McKean who, during his undergraduate years, brought a pig to his room in Hollis thereby founding Harvard's Porcellian Club.
 Upon graduation with honors in 1794, he returned to Ipswich to teach and study theology.
 A year later he moved to Berwick and then finally back to Boston to prepare for the ministry with Rev. Dr. John Eliot.
 Ordained in 1794, he accepted a position at the Congregational Church in Milton where he stayed until 1804 when poor health obliged him to beg relief from his pastoral duties.
 In 1800 he married Amy Swasey, the daughter of Bunker Hill legend, Major Joseph Swasey.